 In addition, the “Start” icon immediately initiates a CPR Metronome so anyone giving hands-on CPR can use the tones of the Metronome to keep even, consistent chest compressions with the correct timing.
 Tapping “Stop” turns off the Metronome audio, but the event detail is still captured.
 When the Code alerts, the patient’s most recent Telemetry and Lab results display on the Patient Whiteboard, so the response team has important patient information as they work.

 The Code Blue app includes a progressive “elapsed time” bar that dynamically displays the elapsed time of the event.
-What’s more, HCI has built in PULSE, EPI and SHOCK buttons that automatically documents those Code tasks.
+What’s more, HCI has built in PULSE, EPI and SHOCK buttons that automatically document those Code tasks.
 The Recorder Nurse simply touches the appropriate button and the data is recorded.
-What’s more, HCI returns any DNR or other critical information up front, so the team is prepped for the patient’s wishes.
+Plus, HCI returns any DNR or other critical information up front, so the team is prepped for the patient’s wishes.
 The Hall Whiteboard and the Unit Whiteboard also display a Code Blue alert status.

 Additional activity markers

-Schedule your virtual demo today and learn how HCI makes your Code Blue response more efficient and accurate across our line of digital whiteboards.
+Learn how HCI makes your Code Blue response more efficient and accurate across our line of digital whiteboards.